RazrFalcon/cargo-bloat/README.md

 The results are not perfect since function names parsing is not perfect.
-Also, all non-Rust methods are skipped during crates resolving which moves jemalloc and any other C libraries to the [Unknown] section.
+Also, all non-Rust methods are skipped during crates resolving which moves jemalloc and any other C libraries to the `[Unknown]` section.

+The *Total* section represents only the size of `.text` section, not a whole binary.

 ### License